-Correct The individual to whom the contract was delivered shall notify the secretary. --------- --
+Correct The individual to whom the contract was delivered shall is secretary. otify the --- -----------

 Prepositions are words that indicate direction, location, and spatial relationships, e.g., about, by, for, to, with, etc. Because prepositions are followed by an object, use "whom."